5 checks in 2 minutes: The TMC check

 While you are down on your knees, take your torch and shine it into the brake callipers to see how much of the material that grips onto the brake disc is left.
 It will be darker or lighter than the material at the calliper end.
 You need to see at least 3mm each side.
 Again, this should take 10 seconds.

-– Tyre pressures
+– Tyre pressures and tread

 Now move to the left of the front wheel and check the tyre pressure.
 Taking the cap off and replacing it is probably the longest task in the TMC, but it shouldn’t take more than 20 seconds per wheel.
 After you’ve done check 4, remember to also do the rear wheel.
 If either pressure is not at the manufacturer’s PSI, get yourself to the garage (or you may have an inflator at home).